-Members of SADD (Students Against Destructive Decisions) at Altoona, Augusta, Fall Creek, Eau Claire-Memorial, Eau Claire-North and Regis high schools work with the Alliance to reduce youth substance use.
+Members of SADD at Altoona, Augusta, Fall Creek, Eau Claire-Memorial, Eau Claire-North and Regis high schools work with the Alliance to reduce youth substance use.
 Youth plan and carry out activisms dedicated to preventing destructive decisions by high school youth.
 Activisms are activities planned and done by these youth activists.
-Learn more!

-YAB (Youth Advisory Board) is the leadership group of SADD with reps from each of the six Eau Claire County high schools.
-They meets once a month for county-wide communication, collaboration and activism planning.
+YAB is the leadership group of SADD and is made of representatives from each of the six Eau Claire County high schools.
+They meet once a month to plan county-wide communication, collaboration, and activism.

 -Casey Terzich, Memorial High School SADD/YAB member

 - Ask your doctor!
 Talk with your doctor about an alternative to a narcotic or opioid painkiller prescription.
 There are many more effective options that reduce the risk of addiction.